AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 --------------------|---
 Fader Raised Action | **No Action**: The internal timecode source is not changed.<br>Play: The internal timecode source is started.
 Fader Zero Action   | **No Action**: The internal timecode source is not changed.<br>Stop: The internal timecode source is stopped. <br>Pause: The internal timecode source is paused at the current time.
+Kill At Zero | **Off:** Timeline will remain active when the timeline fader is zeroed. <br>On: Timeline will be killed when the timeline fader is zeroed.

 > This option is useful for creating a complicated one-shot effect for busking.
 Create the effect as a timeline using internal timecode and set these options to **Play**/**Stop** - you can fire your effect just by raising the fader and when you lower the fader to zero the effect will reset.
 Timecode must also be unlinked to create a one-shot effect.